phase/dither/readme.md

 ### `-v, --verbose`

-Verbose debug output
+Verbose debug output to stderr

 ### `--depth`

 Default 1\.
 Bit depth should be an unsigned integer between 1 and 7\.
 The number of bits to compress each channel to.
+This option only works with the options `--color=$COLOR, --color=bw, --color=color`